Anton Webern: "Old song" of "lost paradise"

-Rosegger's account of his mother's death at the book's end ("An meine Mutter") resonated with Webern, who connected it to his Op.
-6 orchestral pieces.
-In a January 1913 letter to Schoenberg, Webern revealed that these pieces were a kind of program music, each reflecting details and emotions tied to his mother's death.
-He had written Berg in July 1912, "my compositions ... relate to the death of my mother", specifying in addition the "Passacaglia, [String] Quartet, most [early] songs, ... second Quartet, ... second [orchestral pieces, Op.
-10] (with some exceptions)".
-(Note: By then Webern had written several early works for string quartet.
-He did not specify which ones he meant.)
+Rosegger's account of his mother's death at the book's end ("An meine Mutter") resonated with Webern, who connected it to his Six Orchestral Pieces, Op.
+6. In a January 1913 letter to Schoenberg, Webern revealed that these pieces were programmatic reflections on experiences associated with his mother's death.
+Writing Berg in July 1912, he linked several other works to her death as well, including his early songs and Passacaglia, the Five Movements for String Quartet, and the Five Orchestral Pieces, Op.
+10.